loneshark99/loneshark99.github.io/_posts/2023-10-14-VisualStudio-ShortCuts-I-Use.markdown

 categories: Development
 ---

-I am listing of thr visual studio useful shortcuts that I use frequently.
+I am listing of the visual studio useful shortcuts that I use frequently.

 - My personal favorite is getting quickly to the solution explorer.
   > CTRL + ALT + L